American propaganda during World War II: Books

-Movies
+Films

 Hollywood movie studios, obviously sympathetic to the Allied cause, soon adapted standard plots and serials to feature Nazis in place of the usual gangster villains while the Japanese were depicted as being bestial, incapable of reason or human qualities.
 Although Hollywood lost access to most foreign markets during the war, it was now able to use Germans, Italians and Japanese as villains without diplomatic protests or boycotts.
 Many actors such as Peter Lorre, Conrad Veidt, Martin Kosleck, Philip Ahn and Sen Yung specialized in playing Axis spies, traitors and soldiers.
 Irreplaceable film workers received draft deferments to allow them to continue producing pro-Allied films.

-In the early '40s, as war was starting to gain importance in Europe, the goal of Hollywood studios was still to entertain.
+In the early 1940s, as war was starting to gain importance in Europe, the goal of Hollywood studios was still to entertain.
 Many productions were musicals, comedies, melodramas or westerns.
 Major studios kept their neutrality and showed on screen the same isolationist sentiment as their audience.
-After noticing President Franklin D. Roosevelt's concern about US foreign policy, fascism began to be reported on screen by Hollywood.
+After noticing President Franklin D. Roosevelt's concern about U.S. foreign policy, fascism began to be reported on screen by Hollywood.
 After the Japanese attack on Pearl Harbor in 1941, the studios were fully supportive of the Allied cause and its demands.
 Patriotic propaganda was seen as profitable by Hollywood, and it helped to transform the social and political stances of the country, while serving as an instrument of national policy.

 Most movies had a background of war, even if their story was a complete invention.
 However, some were made to tie in with a past event, or even a current event with the release of the film synchronized with the happening in real life.
 For example, the Academy Award winner for Best Picture Casablanca, was released in the context of American attitudes toward Vichy and Free French Forces.
 This picture was considered as anti-Vichy, but there was a strong debate about whether this did or did not represent the American government policy.
 This was one of the most important productions of Hollywood during the war, and very representative of the studios' role and position at the time.